josvin92/dataviz-project-proposal-flight-delay-analysis/README.md

 ## Future Work

-Since we have a map showing all the airports and their total delays, It would be quite interesting to plot connections between airports on a map.
+Since we have a map showing all the airports and their total delays, it would be quite interesting to plot connections between airports on a map.
-Also, we could add an interactive color legend or multi-select menu to the stacked bar chart and enable brushing for both the bar charts.
+Additionally, we could add an interactive color legend or multi-select menu to the stacked bar chart and enable brushing for both the bar charts on the final dashboard.

 Some more ideas related to airline dataset can be found at: https://square.github.io/crossfilter/